 By Rhonda Lyons:

-His time in jail and on the streets gave him an not going buddy, Officer Michelle Lazard.
+His time in jail and on the streets gave him a going buddy, Officer Michelle Lazard.

 Michelle Lazark:

 I noticed Jeffrey sitting on a bench.
 He didn’t have any garments on.
-He was all disheveled.
+He was all messy.

 And I stated, “Hey, are you a brand new guy?”
 And he says, “Well, yes, I am.”